sevdaselcik/sevdaselcik/README.md

 Since 2020 I've consulted for organisations on a freelance basis - based on more than 20 years of experience working on interactive projects that blend the analogue and digital to make something new.
 Some organisations that I've worked with:

+# 🎁Experience

 - "Data Architect & Data Model Administrator& Software Developer & Application Developer & Senior System Analyst" [Halkbank](https://halkbank.com.tr/)

 - "Data Warehouse & Business Intelligence Group Manager & Enterprise KPI Performance Reporting Program Manager", [Turk Telekom](https://turktelekom.com.tr/)

 - "Gblobal Business Solutions Consultant", [General Electric](https://ge.com/tr/)

 - "Business Intelligence Unit Manager", [Borusan Mannessmann](https://borusanmannesmann.com)

 - "Business Intelligence Unit Manager", [Borusan Caterpillar](https://borusancat.com/tr)

 - "Senior System Analyst & Developer ", [Ak Investment](https://akyatirim.com.tr/)

 Since 2019 I've been the Lecturer in Creative Computing on the Diploma in Creative Computing at the Creative Computing Institute, Camberwell, University of the Arts London.
 Watch a presentation from me and the inaugural cohort.